Donington Hall

-Donington Hall is a mansion house set in parkland near Castle Donington village, North West Leicestershire.
+Donington Hall is a country house set in parkland near Castle Donington village, North West Leicestershire.
 The Hall and Estate was purchased in April 2021 by MotorSport Vision, which also operates the neighbouring Donington Park racing circuit.

 The Hall had previously served as the headquarters for British Midland International until it was merged into British Airways in 2012, then was owned until 2020 by Stuart Garner, the former owner and CEO of the Norton Motorcycle Company as the company's headquarters.
 Norton went into administration with rights to the name being sold in April 2020.

 History

 The house was built from c 1790, for Francis Rawdon-Hastings, 2nd Earl of Moira (created Marquess of Hastings in 1816), in a Gothic form by William Wilkins.
+Rawdon Hastings served as the Governor-General of the Presidency of Fort William from 1813 until 1823, during which time he led the British in the Third Anglo-Maratha War, or the ‘Pindari War’ from 1817 to 1819.

-It passed in 1826 to the young George, a foxhunting addict who kept his own pack of hounds at the hall in purpose-built kennels.
+It passed in 1826 to the young George, a foxhunting enthusiast who kept his own pack of hounds at the hall in purpose-built kennels.
 George died an early death in 1844 at the age of 35 and was succeeded by his eldest son, 12-year-old Paulyn, who himself died in Ireland only six years later.
 Paulyn was succeeded in turn by his younger brother Lord Henry Weysford Charles Plantagenet Rawdon-Hastings, later 4th Marquess of Hastings and 9th Earl of Loudon.

 Harry was a profligate gambler and spent the family's fortune.
 On his own early death in 1868, he left the hall in the failing care of his sister Edith Maud and her husband Charles Clifton, later Baron Donington and afterwards his two sons, the 2nd and 3rd Barons.
 In 1901 it was sold to Frederick Gratton, son of Lord Gratton of Stapleford Park.